csc-training/Kielipankki/slides/rights_and_licenses.md

 # LBR: privacy statement

 - GDPR requirement when personally identifiable information is handled
-- A document crafted specifically for your research
+- A document you need to craft specifically for your research
 - Universities etc usually provide templates and support

 # Bonus: Sensitive Data

 At the time of writing, Language Bank does not provide resources that would be so sensitive that special measures such as encryption at rest would be needed.
-That will likely change in the future, and users might also have sensitive data sets of their own.
+That will likely change in the future, and you might also have sensitive data sets of your own.

 Various kinds of data can be sensitive: